ronste/xmlworkflow/Readme.md

 ### Installation

-1) Download all files required to build and run the image/container (you don't need to clone this repo to your host machine):
+1) Download all files required to build and run the image/container (To use this repo in "production mode" you don't need to clone it to your host machine.
+This might only be necessary in case you want to develop new templates.):
   ```
   wget https://raw.githubusercontent.com/ronste/xmlworkflow/main/download.sh
   source download.sh